-The top is supported by four large and thick, smooth columns with carved foliage near the top (and almost invisible without extra effort).
+The top is supported by four large and thick, smooth columns with carved foliage near the top.
+The column tops are almost invisible without extra effort such as bending down and looking underneath the table.
 The columns are connected to angled side stretchers that join a central one.
 Rising from this central stretcher is a panel of Gothic arches within arches, resembling the designs seen in Gothic cathedral and one of the most distinctive elements of the Gothic style.
 Just above this fenestrage is one of the other classic Gothic elements, a small linenfold panel.

 While dinners in France still involve extended tables covered with a cloth -- the reason why leaves were rarely of the same beautiful walnut as the rest of the table top -- modern American dining rooms require large tables with extended tops whose leaves match.
 In this case the rich patina of the old growth walnut carries over to the leaves and the result is a magnificent top that should never be hidden!